Frequently Asked Questions

 I don’t have time to list my item but don’t want to throw it away, what can I do?

 We are often contacted by people with equipment they either haven’t the time to sell or room to store.
 Often this equipment is in perfect order and too good to throw away.
 If you are one of these people, then please ‘contact us’ and we’ll see what we can do.
 We have several contacts around the UK that would be happy to take your items and ensure that they end up with someone who will benefit from them.
-Proceeds from donated equipment goes towards the running costs of the website and we give 25% to our nominated charity, currently Guide Dogs for the Blind.
+Proceeds from donated equipment goes towards the running costs of the website and we give 25% to our nominated charity, currently Support Dogs.

 Can I change my item details?